SATURDAY, June 30th, 2001, AT4:00 PM PT

 By Alex MacDonald

-Three time and reigning K-1 grand prix champion, Ernesto Hoost (Left) did what he does for a living (win kickboxing matches) and secured a berth in this years Grand Prix in Tokyo.
+Three time and reigning K-1 grand prix champion, Ernesto Hoost (Right) did what he does for a living (win kickboxing matches) and secured a berth in this years Grand Prix in Tokyo.

 Hunt vs. Amada: Boxing may be Amada's strong point, but it is Hunt's strong point too.
 Of the two, Hunt (K-1 Oceania Champion) hits harder and can take a harder punch.
 In fact, he went 3 rounds with LeBanner last year and was never in trouble.
 This match, in the end, was simple accounting.
 Hunt had more assets and fewer liabilities and scored a knockout in the first round.